sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-external-resources.md

 ## Next steps

-Now that you know how to run a proxy check to verify the status of a website and use proxy requests to run a check on two different proxy entities based on label evaluation, check out these recommended resources:
+Now that you know how to run a proxy check to verify the status of a website and use proxy requests to run a check on two different proxy entities based on label evaluation, read these recommended resources:

 * [Proxy checks][2]
 * [Assets reference][5]